coxmediagroup/Tic-Tac-Toe/app/readme.md

 * python 2.7.2
 * flask 0.10.1

 Flask and the flask dependencies are the only non-standard modules used.
+I used Python 2.7 because I think more people are still using this and have this version installed on their computers.
 Optionally you can also run "server.py" which is the production version.
 This uses the tornado library to serve the application.
-You will need to "pip install tornado" for this.
+You will need to do:

+    pip install tornado

 I.E. seems hang on the built-in debug server, this is a known bug in one of the dependency libraries.
+To run the production mode simply:

+    python2.7 server.py

+Once again, this will also run at localhost, port 5000.

 Contact
 =======